Indian rupee: Post-independence issues

 The design of banknotes is approved by the central government, on the recommendation of the central board of the Reserve Bank of India.
 Currency notes are printed at the Currency Note Press in Nashik, the Bank Note Press in Dewas, the Bharatiya Reserve Bank Note Mudran (P) Ltd at Salboni and Mysore and at the Watermark Paper Manufacturing Mill in Narmadapuram.
 The Mahatma Gandhi Series of banknotes are issued by the Reserve Bank of India as legal tender.
 The series is so named because the obverse of each note features a portrait of Mahatma Gandhi.
 Since its introduction in 1996, this series has replaced all issued banknotes of the Lion Capital Series.
 The RBI introduced the series in 1996 with ₹10 and ₹500 banknotes.
 The printing of ₹5 notes (which had stopped earlier) resumed in 2009.

-As of January 2012, the new '₹' sign has been incorporated into banknotes of the Mahatma Gandhi Series in denominations of ₹10, ₹20, ₹50, ₹100, ₹500 and ₹1,000.
+On 23 September 2011, the '₹' sign first appeared with the coming of the new ₹10 note, and as of December 2011, it has been incorporated into banknotes of the Mahatma Gandhi Series in denominations of ₹10, ₹20, ₹50, ₹100, ₹500 and ₹1,000.
 In January 2014 RBI announced that it would be withdrawing from circulation all currency notes printed prior to 2005 by 31 March 2014.
 The deadline was later extended to 1 January 2015.
 The deadline was further extended to 30 June 2016.

 On 8 November 2016, the RBI announced the issuance of new ₹500 banknotes in a new series after demonetisation of the older ₹500 and ₹1000 notes.
 The new ₹500 banknote has a stone-grey base colour with an image of the Red Fort along with the Indian flag printed on the back.
 Both the banknotes also have the Swachh Bharat Abhiyan logo printed on the back.
 The banknote denominations of ₹200, ₹100 and ₹50 have also been introduced in the new Mahatma Gandhi New Series intended to replace all banknotes of the previous Mahatma Gandhi Series.
 On 13 June 2017, RBI introduced new ₹50 notes, but the old ones continue being legal tender.
 The design is similar to the current notes in the Mahatma Gandhi (New) Series, except they will come with an inset 'A'.

 On 8 November 2016, the Government of India announced the demonetisation of ₹500 and ₹1,000 banknotes with effect from midnight of the same day, making these notes invalid.
 A newly redesigned series of ₹500 banknote, in addition to a new denomination of ₹2,000 banknote is in circulation since 10 November 2016.

 From 2017 to 2019, the remaining banknotes of the Mahatma Gandhi New Series were released in denominations of ₹10, ₹20, ₹50, ₹100 and ₹200.
 The ₹1,000 note has been suspended.